Martchus/syncthingtray/README.md

   palette in Syncthing Tray's settings under "Qt/Appearance".
 You can download and load [dark-palette.ini](https://raw.githubusercontent.com/Martchus/syncthingtray/master/tray/resources/dark-palette.ini) as a base and tweak the colors to your liking.
-* As of Qt 6.4 dark Window borders will be enabled automatically if Windows' dark mode setting is enabled and a dark color palette has been selected as mentioned in the previous step.
+* As of Qt 6.4, dark window borders will be enabled automatically if Windows' dark mode setting is enabled and a dark color palette has been selected as mentioned in the previous step.
   To enable dark window borders in earlier Qt versions, set the environment